 The six members of Scientific Advisory Board as of April 2019 (Robert Hauser, Pankaj Jay Pasrischa, Karl Kieburtz, Warren Olanow, Jeffrey Kordower and Kenneth Marek) were each granted in April 2019 a warrant to purchase 5,245 shares of our common stock.
-Each warrant has a term of 7 years and is exercisable at \$5.57 per share.
+Each warrant is exercisable at \$5.57 per share and expires upon the completion of this offering.